Daweed234/full_crud_app/README.md

 ## Usage
 - Navigate to `http://localhost:3000` to use the application.
+- You can view tasks,
+- add tasks,
+- edit tasks,
-- You can view, add, edit, and delete tasks.
+- delete tasks.

-## License
-This project is licensed under the MIT License.